 This is a great set of indicators, but a bit hard to remember.
 So we can look at a smaller, related set:

 Here’s an important tip: approach agenda last.
 It’s easy to see bias in people you disagree with, and hard to see bias in people you agree with.
 But bias isn’t agenda.
 Bias is about how people see things; agenda is about what the news source is set up to do.
-A site that clearly marks opinion columns as opinion, employs dozens of fact-checkers, takes care to be transparent about sources and methods and conflicts of interest, and hires professional reporters is less likely to be driven by political agenda than a site that does not do those things.
-And this holds even if they reporters themselves may have personal bias.
+A site that clearly marks opinion columns as opinion, employs dozens of fact-checkers, hires professional reporters, and takes care to be transparent about sources, methods, and conflicts of interest is less likely to be driven by political agenda than a site that does not do these things.
+And this holds even if the reporters themselves may have personal bias.
 Good process and news culture goes a long way to mitigating personal bias.